ishehadeh/howlite/writing/report/main.typ

   ${ #elems }$
 }

-In order to add two step ranges:  $alpha", and " beta$ we take the one with the fewest elements (say $alpha$, for this example).
+In order to add 2 step ranges:  $alpha", and " beta$ we take the one with the fewest elements (say $alpha$, for this example);
-For every element $a$ in $alpha$, create a new range $STEP("min"(beta) + a, "max"(beta) + a, "step"(beta))$.
+then, for every element $a$ in $alpha$, create a new range $STEP("min"(beta) + a, "max"(beta) + a, "step"(beta))$.
 Multiplication and division falls to only operating on the set's minimum and maximum, in order to construct a new continuous set.

 This representation is the most general - it can express any arbitrary set of integers.
 But, the in-memory representation can be difficult to manage.
-Operations like union and set subtraction can cause the internal representation to become fragmented - several step ranges are used to express a collection of values that could be expressed with a single step range.
+Operations like union and set subtraction can cause the list of step ranges to become fragmented - several step ranges are used to express a collection of values that could be expressed with a single step range.
 Care is taken to avoid this fragmentation, or correct it when detected, however the algorithm is far from perfect.
-During development we found taking union of roughly $60$ continuous ranges had a large decrease in performance.
+During development, after taking the union of roughly $60$ continuous ranges there was a noticeable decrease in performance.

 == Small Sets<sc-sm-set>